 Community Use Programs take place at the Shelburne Regional High School and are offered throughout the year.
 Cick here for program listings and more information about Community Use at SRHS.

-Kids in Motion Recreational Skating Program is for children in grades 4-6 from Hillcrest Academy and Lockeport Elementary School.
+Kids in Motion Recreational Skating Program is for children in grades 4-6 from Hillcrest Academy.
 It runs January to February for 6 sessions and provides children the opportunity to learn to skate, improve their skating abilities or learn a new skill.

 Active Start Basketball Programs are offered to children ages 3-5 and 5-6 for 6 sessions from January to March.
 The programs focus on teaching fundamental movement skills and basic basketball skills though fun games and activities.

 Mark Break Activities are offered free to families during March Break.
-This includes activitites such as public skating, open gym time, bowling and outdoor activities.
+This includes activitites such as public skating, open gym time and outdoor activities.